Transferring Assets Into Your Revocable Living Trust Agreement

 Please keep in mind that many of you are your own trustees and the procedures are relatively simple.
 For those of you who have corporate fiduciaries, they are familiar with these procedures and should not have a problem making transfers.

 The reason you need to try to place all your assets into your revocable living trust agreement is because no matter how hard you try, there will probably be some assets which are part of your probate estate.
-Often there are refunds from the state and federal governments, insurance companies, magazine subscriptions and others which can add up to over $10,000.
-In most cases if there is an automobile, it will be worth more than $10,000 and may itself cause a full probate proceeding.
+Often there are refunds from the state and federal governments, insurance companies, magazine subscriptions and others which can add up to over $25,000.
+In most cases if there is an automobile, it can be worth more than $25,000 and may itself cause a full probate proceeding.

 Having all your assets either in your trust or other non-probate form can reduce the cost and anguish associated with death and the administration of the estate.
 There is one thing to keep in mind.
 Even if there is no probate, there is still tax administration required in almost all situations.
 This requires filing and compiling information on income, estate and gift tax returns.
 This process itself is time consuming and expensive, and it helps if there is no probate proceeding to compound the problem.

 If you need assistance funding your trust, please let us know.
 If you have partially or fully funded your trust, it is always a good idea to meet with us so that we can review what has been done.

 This website is intend for use in South Carolina, only.
 Although our attorneys are also licensed in Florida, this website is not intended for use in Florida.